Welcome to the PES Mastery Tactics & Formation Tutorial.

 6.2.2 Strong Defensive Base

 This formation provides a strong defensive foundation for us to stay in the game when our team is not as strong as our opponent.
 With 6 defensive players, opponent will find it hard to break down the defence.
 Once we get the ball, start a counter attack by playing it to the AMF or the two WF/SS.
 The defensive line is set to a low setting.
-Support range should be high to faciliate a counter attack game.
+Support range should be high to facilitate a counter attack game.

 6.2.3 Through Pass Game